Reddit Flair: The Complete Guide to Post Flair, User Flair, and Strategic Visibility

 User flair can be:

-• Editable -- Some subreddits let you customize your flair text within guidelines
+- Editable -- Some subreddits let you customize your flair text within certain guidelines

-• Image-based -- Some subreddits use images or emotes as flair
+- Image-based -- Some subreddits use images, emotes, or icons as flair (common in sports and gaming subs)

 Why Flair Matters More Than You Think